-The UASL is led by Dr Lounis Chermak and is part of the Centre for Electronic Warfare Information and Cyber (CEWIC).
+The unmanned autonomous systems laboratory (UASL) is led by Dr Lounis Chermak and is part of the Centre for Electronic Warfare Information and Cyber (CEWIC).
 It works very closely with industrial organisations that have a strong heritage in autonomous systems research.
 Read more Read less

-UASL is establishing itself more and more as a world leader in the applications related to automatic sensing and processing and intelligence autonomy of unmanned vehicles.
-In GPS denied navigation of UAVs for example, UASL developed innovative imaging based solutions using either monocular visible camera or stereo visible cameras for one or multiple cooperative UAVs.
-Furthermore, it developed a unique navigation systems based on multispectral visible-infrared stereo imaging systems that fits needs of a lot of military type of applications.
-UASL also leads all activities linked to infrared-based/3D seekers and particularly detection, tracking and recognition of targets for missile applications.
+The UASL is establishing itself more and more as a world leader in the applications related to automatic sensing and processing and intelligence autonomy of unmanned vehicles.
+In GPS-denied navigation of UAVs, for example, the UASL developed innovative imaging based solutions using either monocular visible camera or stereo visible cameras for one or multiple cooperative UAVs.
+Furthermore, it developed a unique navigation system based on multispectral visible-infrared stereo imaging systems that fits the needs of a lot of military type of applications.
+The UASL also leads all activities linked to infrared-based/3D seekers, particularly detection, tracking and recognition of targets for missile applications.

 Summary of applications